Yomaster10/Deep-Learning-HW-4/README.md

 The file `pnmi_fgsm.py` (located inside the `\attacks` folder) contains the `PNMI-FGSM` class, which is the implementation of our model.
 The `perturb()` method conducts the actual attack generation, while the `PNMI_FGSM_gradient_ascent_step()` method conducts one iteration of gradient descent and produces the next iteration of the perturbation.
 The `utils.py` file was edited to include an option for our model to be used when the command `--attack pnmi` is called at the command line when `run_attacks.py` is run.

-There are no other new files from the original assignemnt codebase.
+There are no other new files from the original assignment codebase.